 However, telemedicine can help curb missed appointments, as one of the key examples of patient engagement solutions.
 With this option, patients are less likely to have no shows since it telemedicine helps eliminate transportation problems for patients.
 It’s also helping rural workers save approximately $3,431 in lost wages and $5,718 in transportation costs each year.

 7. Competitive Advantage

-With the recent boom in retail clinics and urgent care centers, telemedicine offers medical practices a competitive advantage.
+With the recent boom in retail clinics and urgent care centers, custom developed telemedicine application offer medical practices a competitive advantage.
 When you offer a valuable service that your patients can leverage to save them time and money, you can become more attractive and be the reason behind why they choose your practice over your competitors’.